-sswords
+asswords

 By default, the option is disabled.

-Digit Reinforces password must have at least one digit.

-By default, the option is disabled.

-Special Character Reinforces password must have at least one special character.

-By default, the option is disabled.

 Minimum Characters Set the minimum characters allowed for password.

 Password Bypass When enabled, this always prompts for computer and internal hard drive passwords when powered on from the off state.

 By default, the Disabled option is enabled.

 Password Changes

 Enable Non-Admin Password Changes Enable or disable to change computer and hard drive password without the need for admin password.

 By default, the option is enabled.

 Admin Setup Lockout

-Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access Blo setup.
+Enable Admin Setup Lockout Enables administrators control over how their users can or cannot access BIC setup.

 By default, the option is disabled.

 Master Password Lockout

 Enable Master Password Lockout When enabled, this will disable the master password support.

 By default, the option is disabled.

 Allow Non-Admin PSID Revert

-Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-driv from the Dell Security Manager prompt.
+Enable Allow Non-Admin PSID Revert Controls access to the Physical Security ID (PSID) revert of NVMe hard-drive from the Dell Security Manager prompt.

 By default, the option is disabled.